What is Delayed Drowning?

 Treatment for Delayed Drowning

-Mild secondary drowning symptoms can improve with minimal medical care, but still, it’s important to get checked out at the emergency room just to be safe.
+Mild secondary drowning symptoms can improve with minimal medical care, but it’s still important to get checked out at the emergency room just to be safe.

 Moderate to severe secondary drowning symptoms will likely require a chest X-ray, IV fluids and medications, and medical observation.
 This means that doctors will regularly check the child’s vital signs, such as their oxygen level.
 If they are still struggling to breathe, they may need help from a breathing tube.

-Can You Sue for a Drowning Accident?
+Can You Sue for a Drowning Accident in Illinois?

 Yes, you may have grounds to sue for a drowning accident and/or drowning complications if they were a direct result of negligence.
 A lifeguard who fails to notice and save a drowning child is a clear example of negligence.
 Another example of negligence could include premises liability violations at a public pool, which caused a swimmer to slip, trip, fall, and drown.
 Negligent parties can be held liable for all sorts of drowning accidents – fatal ones and ones that result in secondary drowning complications.
 Chicago premises liability attorneys are dedicated to seeking justice for these victims.